vargovargo/LivableCities/CityLab.md

 ###The next manifestation of [UW Livable Cities](LivableCitiesOriginal.md) and the previous [studio concept](StudioPlan.md)

-#Livable Cities: Linking University of Wisconsin Science with Urban Decision-Making#
+#Livable Cities: Linking Advanced Research with Real-World Decisions#

 Advanced discovery and innovation offer exciting new pathways for healthy and sustainable cities, in Wisconsin, the US, and worldwide.
 The University of Wisconsin-Madison is a leader in applied research, with a long track record of partnerships with decision-makers and community stakeholders.